20 Best Rage Against The Machine Songs of All Time (Greatest Hits)

 Why did Rage Against The Machine break up?

-What political causes does Rage Against The Machine support?
+What happened to Rage Against The Machine members after the breakup?

 Author: Jewel Mabansag